enigma-io/boundless/UIDialog/README.md

   determines if focus is allowed to move away from the dialog

 - __className__ `[String|Array<String>]`
-  additional CSS class(es) to be added to the rendered `.ui-dialog` element
+  additional CSS class(es) to be added to the rendered `.ui-dialog` node

 - __closeOnEscKey__ `Boolean`
   enable detection of "Escape" keypresses to trigger `props.onClose`